 The NCI Dictionary of Cancer Terms features 8,545 terms related to cancer and medicine.

 We offer a widget that you can add to your website to let users look up cancer-related terms.
 Get NCI’s Dictionary of Cancer Terms Widget.

 - listen (BY-oh-LAH-jih-kul reh-SPONTS MAH-dih-FY-er THAYR-uh-pee)

 A type of treatment that uses substances made from living organisms to treat disease.
 These substances may occur naturally in the body or may be made in the laboratory.
-Some biological response modifier therapies stimulate or suppress the immune system to help the body fight cancer, infection, and other diseases.
+In cancer, some biological response modifier therapies stimulate or suppress the immune system to help the body fight cancer.
 Other biological response modifier therapies attack specific cancer cells, which may help keep them from growing or kill them.
 They may also lessen certain side effects caused by some cancer treatments.
-Types of biological response modifier therapy include immunotherapy (such as vaccines, cytokines, and some antibodies), gene therapy, and some targeted therapies.
+Types of biological response modifier therapy include immunotherapy (such as cytokines, cancer treatment vaccines, and some antibodies) and some targeted therapies.
 Also called biological therapy, biotherapy, and BRM therapy.